 Employment Agreements with Thomas R. Mika and Christine T. Hergenrother.
 Tegal has entered into an at-will employment agreement with each of Mr. Mika and Ms. Hergenrother.
 The employment agreements had an initial term of two years and are subject to annual automatic one year extensions unless either party provides prior notice of its intention not to renew.
-Under his agreement, Mr. Mika's annual base salary is initially set at \$284,000 per year subject to review and potential increase in accordance with Company policy.
-Under her agreement, Ms. Hergenrother's annual base salary is initially set at \$175,000 per year subject to review and potential increase in accordance with Company policy.
-The employment agreement also provides for an annual target bonus equal to a specified percentage of annual base salary (50% for Mr. Mika and 30% for Ms. Hergenrother) payable upon achievement of targets and other objectives set by the Board and for annual long-term incentive awards with a fair market value on the date of grant equal to a specified percentage of annual 30% for Ms. Hergenrother).
+The employment agreements provide for an annual target bonus equal to a specified percentage of annual base salary (50% for Mr. Mika and 30% for Ms. Hergenrother) payable upon achievement of targets and other objectives set by the Board of Directors and for annual long-term incentive awards with a fair market value on the date of grant equal to a specified percentage of annual base salary (100% for Mr. Mika and 30% for Ms. Hergenrother).

-The employment agreement with Mr. Mika provides that in the event that Mr. Mika's employment is terminated by us other than for "cause", if he resigns for "good reason," dies or becomes disabled, or if we give notice of nonrenewal of the term, he will receive continued payments of base salary for a period of twenty-four months following the date of termination, plus an amount equal to two times the average annual incentive bonus paid to Mr. Mika for the three most recently completed fiscal years in which a cash bonus program covering Mr. Mika was in effect or a cash bonus was actually paid, payable in equal installments over a period of twenty-four months following the date of termination.
+The employment agreement with Mr. Mika provides that in the event that Mr. Mika's employment is terminated by us other than for "cause," if he resigns for "good reason," dies or becomes disabled, or if we give notice of nonrenewal of the term, he will receive continued payments of base salary for a period of twenty-four months following the date of termination, plus an amount equal to two times the average annual incentive bonus paid to Mr. Mika for the three most recently completed fiscal years in which a cash bonus program covering Mr. Mika was in effect or a cash bonus was actually paid, payable in equal installments over a period of twenty-four months following the date of termination.
 In the event that within twelve months following a "change of control," he is terminated by us other than for "cause" or if he resigns for "good reason", the severance benefits will be payable in a lump sum and any long-term incentive awards outstanding shall become fully vested, and if applicable, exercisable.

-The employment agreement with Ms. Hergenrother provides that in the event that her employment is terminated by us other than for "cause", if she resigns for "good reason," dies or becomes disabled, or if we give notice of nonrenewal of the term, she will receive continued payments of base salary for a period of twelve months following the date of termination, plus an amount equal to the average annual incentive bonus paid to Ms. Hergenrother for the three most recently completed fiscal years in which a cash bonus program covering Ms. Hergenrother was in effect or a cash bonus was actually paid, payable in equal installments over a period of twelve months following the date of termination.
+The employment agreement with Ms. Hergenrother provides that in the event that her employment is terminated by us other than for "cause," if she resigns for "good reason," dies or becomes disabled, or if we give notice of nonrenewal of the term, she will receive continued payments of base salary for a period of twelve months following the date of termination, plus an amount equal to the average annual incentive bonus paid to Ms. Hergenrother for the three most recently completed fiscal years in which a cash bonus program covering Ms. Hergenrother was in effect or a cash bonus was actually paid, payable in equal installments over a period of twelve months following the date of termination.
 In the event that within twelve months following a "change of control," she is terminated by us other than for "cause" or if he resigns for "good reason", the severance benefits will be payable in a lump sum and any long-term incentive awards outstanding shall become fully vested, and if applicable, exercisable.